anabrid/lucidac-firmware/docs/protocol.md

 (probably also only implementing synchronous communication) while another type of client might focus on actual computer usage (data science oriented)

+\todo
+Say something about stability of method calls.
+Also say about the structure of the different message types (in terms of request and response)

 ## Protocol elevation

 The concept of *protocol elevation* means the transport/encapsulation of the JSONL protocol over